-Please note, if you’re a student from overseas and applying with a Student visa, we unfortunately cannot accept your application for this course as it falls into the category of being part-time, delivered online or a distance learning course.
+If you’re a student from overseas and applying with a student visa, we unfortunately cannot accept your application for this course as it falls into the category of being part-time, delivered online or a distance learning course.

 English language requirements

 If English is not your first language you must have one of the following qualifications as evidence of your English language skills:

 - IELTS Academic or UKVI 6.5 with a minimum of 6.0 in each sub-skill

 - Cambridge C1 Advanced (CAE) 176 overall with a minimum of 169 in each sub-skill

 - Cambridge C2 Proficiency (CPE) 180 overall with a minimum of 169 in each sub-skill

 - Pearson Test of English (Academic) 62 overall with 60 in each sub-skill

 - IBT TOEFL 80 overall with 18 in reading, 23 in writing, 19 in listening and 21 in speaking